Panel's Report Blasts Boeing, FAA for Crashes, Seeks Reforms

 He added that Boeing had an internal meeting in 2013 and agreed never to talk about MCAS outside the company.
 At one point, MCAS was listed in pilot training manuals, but an authorized representative signed off on removing it, he said.

-In a statement, Boeing said it has worked to strengthen its safety culture and has cooperated with the committee.
-The company has incorporated many recommendations from committees and experts who have examined Max issues.
+In a statement, Boeing said it has worked to strengthen its safety culture and has learned from its mistakes.
+The company said it has has incorporated many recommendations from committees and experts who have examined Max issues.

 “Change is always hard and requires a daily commitment, but we as a company are dedicated to doing the work,” the statement said.